gir-yay/Automate/README.md

 - Union of two automata.
 - Kleene star of an automaton.
-- Product constraction of two automaton.
+- Product construction of two automaton(Intersection).

 ## Part 4